Oztechan/CCC/README.md

 ## Branches
 -   [master](https://github.com/CurrencyConverterCalculator/CCC/tree/master) is Kotlin Multi Platform branch.
-    - android, compeletelly moved to KMP
+    - android, compeletelly moved to KMP (in beta)
     - ios, In progress
-    - backend, compeletelly moved to KMP, (In Production)
+    - backend, compeletelly moved to KMP, (in beta)
-    - web, In progress
+    - web, will be implemented
-    - desktop, In progress
+    - desktop, will be implemented
--   [android](https://github.com/CurrencyConverterCalculator/CCC/tree/android) is Android branch which is in market currently.
+-   [android](https://github.com/CurrencyConverterCalculator/CCC/tree/android) is Android branch which is in market currently. (in Production)
-    -  In Production
--   [minsdk16](https://github.com/CurrencyConverterCalculator/CCC/tree/minsdk16) is Android branch with min sdk 16 support, current app is min sdk 21.
-    -  In production for SDK16 - SDK21.
+-   [minsdk16](https://github.com/CurrencyConverterCalculator/CCC/tree/minsdk16) is Android branch with min sdk 16 support, current app is min sdk 21. (in Production for SDK16 - SDK21)

 ## Features